- Parents Home

 When you get to the hospital, the transplant team will prepare your child for surgery.
 They may run a few tests to be sure that the new heart is a good match.
 Then, your child goes to an operating room.

-Most heart transplant surgeries last between 4 and 6 hours.
+Most heart transplant surgeries last 4–6 hours.
 Someone on the transplant team will keep you informed about how the surgery is going while you wait.

 What Happens After Heart Transplant Surgery?

 After heart transplant surgery, your child be in the cardiac intensive care unit (CICU).
 You can visit your child there for brief periods.
 Your child will get medicine for pain.
-He or she will stay asleep on the ventilator with a breathing tube in place until the doctors know that the new heart is working well.
+They will stay asleep on the ventilator with a breathing tube in place until the doctors know that the new heart is working well.
 This may take a few days.

-How long your child will be in the CICU depends on his or her condition.
-Generally, the stay is 7 to 10 days.
-When ready, your child will be transferred to the general cardiac ward.
+How long your child will be in the CICU depends on their condition.
+Generally, the stay is 7–10 days.
+When ready, your child will be transferred to the general cardiac floor.
 The transplant team will continue to care for and closely watch your child.

-Most children stay in the hospital at least 3 to 4 weeks after surgery.
+Most children stay in the hospital 2–4 weeks after surgery.
 During this time, kids and their families learn how to care for the new heart.
 Be sure you understand the doctors' instructions because your child will need to follow them carefully.

 What Problems Can Happen?

 One of the most common problems after transplant surgery is rejection.
-Rejection happens because the body doesn't recognize the new heart and doesn't know that it is helpful.
-So the immune system tries to attack it.
+It happens because the body doesn't recognize the new heart and doesn't know that it is helpful.
+The immune system tries to “attack” the new heart, much like it would attack bacteria or a virus that enters the child’s system.
+Rejection is common in the first year after transplant, and usually is treated by giving IV steroids to the child in the hospital.

 Having a serious condition can be hard for kids.
 Surgery and immunosuppressant therapy can add to the stress.
 Talk to your child about these changes and how you will work them into your routine.
-Make sure to find time to do fun things together with family and friends.
+Find time to do fun things together with family and friends.

 - Find a support group.
 They're a great way for kids and teens to relieve stress and connect with others who are going through similar challenges.
 Online resources include Transplant Living.